-Name and address Ownership Ownership percentage JP Morgan Chase Bank NA Brooklyn, NY Record 22.30% National Financial Services, LLC Jersey City, NJ Record 14.83% Charles Schwab & Co., Inc. San Francisco, CA Record 13.13% Pershing, LLC Jersey City, NJ Record 11.53% LPL Financial San Diego, CA Record 9.69% Raymond James St. Petersburg, FL Record 7.27%
+Name and address Ownership Ownership percentage

+Pershing, LLC Jersey City, NJ Record 25.29%

+Record 22.94%

+National Financial Services, LLC Jersey City, NJ Record 20.34%

+BNY Mellon N A Pittsburgh, PA Record 8.37%

+LPL Financial San Diego, CA Record 7.51%

 From time to time, Capital Group (as defined in this section, Management of the fund, below) may sponsor and/or manage a fund in which an affiliate invests seed capital or otherwise purchases fund shares.
 Such investments may raise potential conflicts of interest because Capital Group, as an investor in the fund, may possess material information about the fund that may not be available to other fund investors.
 This informational advantage could be perceived as enabling Capital Group to invest or redeem capital in a manner that conflicts with the interests of other fund investors and/or benefits Capital Group.
-In order to mitigate such conflicts, the investment adviser employs processes that govern the investment and redemption of seed capital, which may be set according to one or more objective factors expressed in terms of timing, asset levels, primary or secondary market liquidity or other criteria approved by the investment adviser.
-In extraordinary circumstances and subject to certain conditions, the investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser.
+In order to mitigate such conflicts, the investment adviser employs processes that govern the investment and redemption by Capital Group of investments in the fund.
+These processes include specific parameters that govern the timing and extent of the investment and redemption of seed capital, which may be set according to one or more objective factors expressed in terms of timing, asset levels, primary or secondary market liquidity or other criteria approved by the investment adviser.
+In extraordinary circumstances and subject to certain conditions, the investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment and redemption of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authority to modify the application of these processes to a particular seed investment adviser will have the authorit